Classes and Special Events

 DNKL promotes Universal Peace through Tibetan Buddhist teachings to create enlightened world citizens who work to end the suffering of all beings.

 Under the guidance of Gyumed Khensur Rinpoche Lobsang Jampa, Do Ngak Kunphen Ling Tibetan Buddhist Center for Universal Peace draws on the spiritual tradition of His Holiness the Dalai Lama and the humanitarian visions of Maurice Pate to achieve the following goals:

-1. Conduct classes on Buddhist philosophy and meditation on a regular basis.
-Since the heart of Buddhist meditation is nonsectarian in nature, the classes will be open to people of all religious traditions and to those with no particular religious affiliation.
+1. Conduct classes on Buddhist philosophy and meditation regularly.
+Since the heart of Buddhist meditation is nonsectarian in nature, the classes will be open to people of all religious traditions and those with no particular religious affiliation.

 3. Conduct short and long-term retreats and facilitate solitary retreats.

 4. Host public talks, spiritual festivals, and other community events where families can participate.

 5. Engage in the community with humanitarian events such as partnerships with secular organizations, share the Buddhist perspective on compassion with local universities, support initiatives in social and emotional learning education, offer children’s programs, and provide aid to Tibetan monks and children with basic education and health needs.